-All told, the first quarter of 2014 showed a decline from \$6.1 million in the first quarter of 2013 to the present figure of \$5.7 million (see Figure 10).
-That represents a decline of 7% year over year (see figure 11).
-Likely these declines will persist to some extent over the remainder of the calendar year in which comparisons to time when the Atlantic Club casino was open are to be made.
+The 2nd quarter of 2014 showed a decline from \$7.0 million in the 2nd quarter of 2013 to the present figure of \$6.7 million (see Figure 10).
+That represents a decline of 4% year over year (see figure 11).
+Likely these declines will persist to some extent over the remainder of the calendar year in which comparisons to time when the Atlantic Club casino was open are to be made, or the 1st quarter of 2015.
 With the exception of 2012, collections of the Casino Parking Fee have been on the decline on an annualized basis since 2007 (see Figures 12 and 13).
-The year to date decline of 7.1% was a slightly smaller decline that that seen in 2013 through the first quarter (-7.5%).
+The year to date decline of 5.4% was a slightly smaller decline than that seen in 2013 through the 2nd quarter (8.7%).
 Once again, it is instructive to look at a twelve month trailing total to discern the longer term trend in the Casino Parking Fee.
 This is accomplished in Figure 14.
-Here the picture is quite different than the analysis of the Atlantic City Luxury Tax in the prior section.
+Here, the picture is quite different than the analysis of the Atlantic City Luxury Tax in the prior section.
 The highest twelve month period in the study period was the twelve months ending June 2007, when the 12 months through June 2007 saw the Casino Parking Fee generate \$37.3 million.
-That figure is now at \$27.5 million for the twelve months ending in March of 2014, only slightly higher than the historic low for the Casino Parking Fee.
+That figure is now at \$27.2 million for the twelve months ending in June of 2014, only slightly higher than the historic low for the Casino Parking Fee.